aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 The nested blocks all have the same arguments.

 - `statements` (Required) A string containing one or many SnowSQL statements separated by semicolons.
-- `number_of_statements` (Optional) Specifies the number of SnowSQL statements.
+- `number_of_statements` (Optional) The number of SnowSQL statements.
 This can help reduce the risk of SQL injection attacks.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

-- `read_results` (String, Sensitive) The List of query results from the read statements.
+- `read_results` (String) The encoded JSON list of query results from the read statements.
+This value is always marked as sensitive.

 ## Import